praneeth10/homebrew-xv6-toolchains/README.md

 # homebrew-xv6-toolchains

-This is a brew repo for installing toolchains to run xv6 on macOS.
+This is a brew repo for installing toolchains to run xv6 on macOS 10.13 High Sierra.

 ## Install